 There was a lot of trial and error that first year and a half, but now I have a much better handle on my anxiety symptoms and find myself being a much better parent – largely because I’m taking care of myself.

-Linda Nordin, director of family services at Jefferson Center for Mental Health agrees.
+Linda Nordin, director of family services at Jefferson Center agrees.
 “How well you care for yourself will greatly influence how well you care for your child,” she said.
 “Do not feel guilty about taking that bath or going for a walk alone.”

 She offers these other tips for parents who suffer from mental health conditions: